Oluwatomisin Obajemu

 o.obajemu@ufl.edu

 Oluwatomisin (Tomisin) is a PhD student at the University of Florida, advised by Dr. Kristy Boyer.
-Through his research, he aims to improve technology for users outside of the computer science population using standard human-centered computing research methods.
-He will be working on the IntegrateAI project to integrate artificial intelligence learning into middle school science education.
-His prior research was in the areas of adolescent online safety, natural user interactions (touch, gesture) for augmented reality and tangible interfaces, and human-AI interaction.
-Website: obajemu.com
+His research lies at the intersection of Human-Computer Interaction, Learning Sciences, and Educational Technology.
+He is working on the IntegrateAI and INVITE projects to incorporate artificial intelligence into K-12 education as both a concept and tool.
+His prior research was in adolescent online safety and natural user interactions (touch and gesture) for augmented reality and tangible interfaces.
+Learn more at his website obajemu.com.

 education